Rlambier25/JS-Week1-codeReview/README.md

 ## Setup API Requirements

 * You need to get your own the GitHub API key.
-Without the key, you can retrieve GitHub information only 60 requests per hour.
-However, you can access 5,000 requests per hour if you have the key.
-GitHub refers to these keys as "Personal Access Tokens".
-You can get the key by generating it via your GitHub account.
+You can look the the github API overview through the link here: https://developer.github.com/v3/

+* You may retrieve a API token through here: https://dl.dropboxusercontent.com/s/qk0qcsy487yg7ci/githubgeneratetoken.png?dl=0

 * You will need to store the key in a local file with the same filename and location.